 - Per contact, per month subscription plans

-Which type of plan is most suited to a business depends on its size and its plans for scaling.
+Which type of plan is most suited to a business depends on its size and its goals for scaling.
 A smaller business with just a few hundred contacts may find a per contact plan is more than enough to accommodate their use case.

-B2B vs. B2C
+Choosing a Marketing Automation Platform: B2B vs. B2C

 “For example, a lot of B2C companies typically send coupons that are going to expire in 24 hours, or some level of urgency to act.
-You need a system that deploys those 10 million emails quickly, or you're going to have really angry customers," added Lechner-Becker.
+You need a system that deploys those 10 million emails quickly, or you're going to have really angry customers.”

 In many cases, B2C marketing focuses on impulse buys and smaller purchases.
 While there are exceptions, such as for cars or holidays, many B2C emails are for consumables, experiences or goods that a person can purchase out of their discretionary budget.
 Capturing the customer at a time they're ready to buy is important.